Deltares/dfm_tools/README.rst

 	- optional: ``conda remove -n dfm_tools_env --all`` (to remove it again when necessary)
 - how to contribute to this git repository
 	- First request rights to contribute
+	- Get a local checkout of the github repository:
+		- Download git from https://git-scm.com/download/win, install with default settings
+		- open command line in a folder where you want to clone the dfm_tools github repo, eg C:\\DATA\\GitHub
+		- ``git clone https://github.com/openearth/dfm_tools.git`` (repos gets cloned to local drive, checkout of master branch)
+		- to update: navigate to dfm_tools folder in git bash window and ``git pull`` (combination of git fetch and git merge)
 	- Branching:
 		- open git bash window in local dfm_tools folder (eg C:\\DATA\\GitHub\\dfm_tools)
 		- ``git config --global user.email [emailaddress]``